develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 the **max_number_limit** that you give as a parameter.
 The other parameter, **bias_factor** is also an integer, telling how many times you randomly reduce the max number.
 The bigger cheat_factor is, the more likely the function is to produce outcomes biased toward zero.
-But no matter how high the cheat_factor is, the change will always still exist that the highest possible nubmer, which is max_number_limit - 1.
+But no matter how high the bias factor is, the change will always still exist that the highest possible nubmer, which is max_number_limit - 1.

 for example: